Home » Saving Money » Budgeting » Budgeting Methods » What Is The 70-20-10 Budget?

 Having to have your car towed after a breakdown on the highway would be one example.
 Calling a plumber to fix that leaky faucet, paying for a sudden medical co-pay, or buying a plane ticket to a beloved family member’s funeral may all be emergency situations.

-In addition to funds to cover you when one or two unexpected costs come up, you need to build what some call a “full” emergency fund.
 For example, you might begin with a small fund of $500 or $1,000 as a first milestone.
 That’ll provide a bit of peace of mind.

-But what if you lose your job?
+But what if you’re concerned about losing your job?
 Or both you and your spouse get laid off?
 You might need money to cover your bills for weeks or months.
-A more robust emergency fund is usually 3-6 months' worth of basic living expenses.

 A note: be sure to keep your emergency fund in an easily accessible account.
 (Don’t put it into a retirement account where you won’t be able to get the money out for years.)
 A high-yield savings account is a good option for your basic emergency fund.